Jobbet789/PWSJeftaJobFinal/README.md

 ```

-**Note: Your computer and esp8266 need to be connected to the same WiFi network in order for this to work**
+**Note: Your computer and esp8266 need to be connected to the same WiFi network in order for this to work.**

 If you use another shield, change the pin numbers in [main.py](WeMos_Files/main.py) according to this table.